donnat-homas123/google_assistant_openai/README.md

 1. Explaining the working of project

 Upon running the project,a pop up appears on the screen,as ai assistant.Here we are asked to give your voice which is to be displayed.

+Generate your openai api key from the openai website and paste in the area provided to make the code work on the laptop.